"The good building is not one that

 Leaded glass casements |

-All this variety was subtly combined in a room of modest proportions, the overall unity marred only by a mock-crystal chandelier that someone felt was necessary to complete the scene.
-I felt a ripple of excitement at how intact the original decor was so far, all the while steeling myself for the excesses of renovatory zeal that almost certainly lay ahead.
+All this variety was subtly combined in a room of modest proportions, the overall unity marred only by a mock-crystal chandelier someone felt was needed in order to complete the scene.
+I felt a ripple of excitement at how intact the original decor was thus far, all the while steeling myself for the excesses of renovatory zeal that almost certainly lay ahead.

 Leaded glass in fixed panes and casement windows, set into roofed bays |